xlladdins/xll/docs/Excel4MacrosH-P.md

     > are considered data.
 The output table will include default row or
     > column headings.

->
+> &nbsp;

-Alpha    is the confidence level for the test.
+Alpha&nbsp;&nbsp;&nbsp;&nbsp;is the confidence level for the test.
 If omitted, alpha is 0.05.

-Difference    is the hypothesized mean difference.
+Difference&nbsp;&nbsp;&nbsp;&nbsp;is the hypothesized mean difference.
 If omitted, difference is 0.

 **Related Functions**

-PTTESTV   Performs a two-sample Student's t-Test, assuming unequal variances
+PTTESTV&nbsp;&nbsp;&nbsp;Performs a two-sample Student's t-Test, assuming unequal variances

-TTESTM   Performs a two-sample Student's t-Test for means, assuming equal variances
+TTESTM&nbsp;&nbsp;&nbsp;Performs a two-sample Student's t-Test for means, assuming equal variances

 Return to [top](#H)